tomasmo-dev/BankWebApp/README.md

 ## Setup

 1. Clone the repository.
-2. Ensure that you have docker installed.
+2. Ensure that docker & docker-compose is installed.
-3. Ensure that you have docker-compose installed.
 4. Run `docker-compose up -d` to start the application.
 5. Enjoy!.